 6. Don’t forget about team building

 While often seen as something trivial, building a bond via team building is an important step in better communicating with your team.
 The more you know about your remote team the more you are able to empathize and communicate with them.
 You might even find out that they had skills or talents that can help with work that you otherwise may not have know.

 For example, during an online game of Drawful, we learned that one of our sales team members actually had some art and background in design.
 Now we have them help with our videos and graphics from time to time.

-Thinking of good virtual team building activities is important as well, you don't want to bore your team.
-We created a list of virtual activities for your team you can try out that will hopefully improve your teams communication.
+Thinking of good virtual team building activities is important as well, you don’t want to bore your team.
+We created a list of virtual team building activities for your team you can try out that will hopefully improve your teams communication.